-Regular meeting of the City Committee held May 11th, 1919.
+Regular meeting of the City Committee held May 11th,

-Meeting called to order and Comrade Hammer elected as chairman.
+Meeting called to order and Comrade Hammer elected

-Minutes of the previous meeting read and accepted with one correction.
+Minutes of the previous meeting read and accepted with

+one correction.

 Following credentials submitted and accepted: Wm.
 Schachter and Dolgin, 17th A. D. Halpern and Sirkin, Jewish Br.
 3, Local Bronx.
-Nesim and Pfeffer, 2nd A. D., N. Y.

-Steinhilber and Reichenthal, Branch Ridgewood No. 1.
+Nesim and Pfeffer, 2nd A. D., N. Y. Steinhilber and Reichenthal, Branch Ridgewood No. 1.
 Scharf and Goodman, Branch 2, 5th A. D., Local Queens.
 Camorda and Quintiliani, 2nd A. D., Italian.
 The following communications were read: A letter from Local Hartford that they voted for the Manifesto and send their grettings to us.
 Letter filed.
-From Local Queens that the Executive Committee instructed its delegates to the Central Committee to express the intentions of Local Queens to help the 17th A D., to retain its membership, and to instruct the delegates to the State Committee demanding that the Berenberg resolu-tion be submitted to a referendum at once.
-Communica-tion referred to Executive Committee.
+From Local Queens that the Executive Committee instructed its delegates to the Central Committee to express the intentio.s of Local Queens to help the 17th A D., to retain its membership, and to instruct the delegates to the State Committee demanding that the Berenberg resolu-State Committee demanding that the Berenberg resolu-tion be submitted to a referendum at once.
+Communication be submitted to a referendum at once.
+Communication referred to Executive Committee.

-From the Lettish Branch, donating a money order of

-\$26.20 for the COMMUNIST.
+From the Lettish Branch, donating a money order of \$26.20 for the Communist.
 Accepted.

 From Buffalo, with a contribution from Polish Branch, amounting to \$5.65.
 Accepted.

-Leaflet from Cleveland referred to the COMMUNIST.
+Leaflet from Cleveland referred to the Communist.

 From five locals up-state asking for Left Wing speakers.
 Request has already been complied with and Gitlow to go as speaker.
 Communication filed.

 Executive Secretary's report: